H4HWV2011/msjarvis-public-docs/thesis/06-geodb-spatial-body.md

 ## Why this matters for Polymathmatic Geography

 This chapter defines the spatial “body” of Ms. Jarvis and specifies how West Virginia’s physical infrastructures, hazards, civic facilities, and benefits‑related sites are represented as a mature, computable geography.
 It supports:
-- **P1 – Every where is entangled** by representing structures, rivers, floodplains, institutions, and program sites as a connected mesh rather than isolated map layers, and by linking them to GBIM belief records and spatial embeddings derived from the current `gbimbeliefnormalized` and related worldview tables, including the unified GBIM belief collection `gbim_beliefs_v2`.
+- **P1 – Every where is entangled** by representing structures, rivers, floodplains, institutions, and programme sites as a connected mesh rather than isolated map layers, and by linking them to GBIM belief records and spatial embeddings derived from the current `gbimbeliefnormalized` and related worldview tables, including the unified GBIM belief collection `gbim_beliefs_v2`.
-- **P3 – Power has a geometry** by enabling operational analysis of how risk, access, infrastructure, and access‑to‑help are distributed across counties, hollows, ZIP codes, and corridors, and by exposing these distributions through PostGIS queries and through vector‑backed RAG neighborhoods over GBIM‑derived spatial collections and benefits‑focused collections such as `gis_wv_benefits`.
+- **P3 – Power has a geometry** by enabling operational analysis of how risk, access, infrastructure, and access‑to‑help are distributed across counties, hollows, ZIP codes, and corridors, and by exposing these distributions through PostGIS queries and through vector‑backed RAG neighbourhoods over GBIM‑derived spatial collections and benefits‑focused collections such as `gis_wv_benefits`.
 - **P5 – Design is a geographic act** by showing how concrete schema choices, key conventions, CSV pipelines, RAG routing, collection design, and layer prioritization have already reshaped how the state “appears” in analysis, governance, and search.
 - **P12 – Intelligence with a ZIP code** by binding Ms. Jarvis’s reasoning to a concrete, statewide PostGIS geodatabase, to a verified `local_resources` registry keyed by ZIP and county, and to their embeddings—especially the unified GBIM belief collections (currently realized as `gbim_beliefs_v2`) and the `gis_wv_benefits` collection used in GIS RAG flows.
 - **P16 – Power accountable to place** by ensuring that advisory and governance behaviors are traceable to specific, queryable features, facilities, and programme footprints in West Virginia, with logged retrieval paths from GeoDB, GBIM, vector collections, and `local_resources` into the ensemble stack.